brendanrbrown/brendanrbrown.github.io/index.md

 ## Lectures
 These will be posted as they become relevant.
+You will have laptops in class, but my advice is to be diligent and stay focused on the lecture material.

+Trying to do other stuff while participating in a lecture is very 2010s.
+In the 2020s, we should all be aware that multitasking [does not work](https://www.psychologytoday.com/us/blog/creativity-without-borders/201405/the-myth-multitasking) and [might even be bad for you](https://appliedpsychologydegree.usc.edu/blog/to-multitask-or-not-to-multitask/).

 |Date | Slides |
 |------|-------|